Keytar: 1980s–1990s

 The Moog Liberation was released in 1980 by Moog Music, and was considered the first mass-produced strap synthesizer.
 It included two monophonic VCOs and a polyphonic section that could play organ sounds.
 The neck had spring-loaded wheels for filter cutoff, modulation, and volume as well as a ribbon-controlled pitch bend.
 The Liberation had a single VCF and two ADS envelope generators.

 The Roland SH-101 is a small, 32-key, monophonic analog synthesizer from the early 1980s.
 It has one oscillator with two waveforms, an 'octave-divided' sub-oscillator, and a low-pass filter/VCF capable of self oscillation.
 When a shoulder strap is connected to it, and the small handgrip with a pitch bend wheel and a pitch modulation trigger is used, the SH-101 becomes a keytar.

 The Yamaha SHS-10, released in 1987, has a small keyboard with 32 minikeys and a pitch-bend wheel, an internal Frequency modulation (usually referred to as FM) synthesizer offering 25 different voices with 6-note polyphony.
 Onboard voices include a range of keyboard instruments (pipe organ, piano, electric piano, etc.); strings (violin, guitar, double bass, etc.); and wind and brass (clarinet, flute, trumpet, etc.).
 A larger model, the Yamaha SHS-200, was released the following year, and came with 49 keys and dual stereo speakers.

+The musician Prince held the patent for a specific ornamental design of the keytar, which was granted on July 26th 1994.
+He named it the ‘PurpleAxxe’ and it was played extensively on stage by Tommy Barbarella, a member of his New Power Generation band.